vincecampanale/blog/_posts/2017-05-24-learn-rxjs-with-a-button.markdown

 #### **debounceTime()**

 The first step to segmenting our clickStream (`click$`) is to debounce based on time between inputs.
 In other words, when the user clicks, we start a timer that goes for 250 milliseconds.
-If the user clicks again while that timer is running, the original click will get discarded and the timer will begin again.
-The debounce will not *emit* a new Observable until that timer runs to completion.
+If the user clicks again while that timer is running, the timer will begin again.
+The debounced stream will not *emit* until that timer runs to completion (250 milliseconds pass without clicks from the user).

 In code, it will look something like this:
 ```javascript